prysmaticlabs/documentation/website/docs/install/install-with-script.md

 <br /><br />

-Execution-layer clients run on execution-layer (EL) networks, while consensus-layer clients run on consensus-layer (CL) networks.
-Every execution-layer network has a corresponding consensus-layer network.
+Execution-layer clients run on execution-layer (EL) networks, while consensus-layer clients run on consensus-layer (CL) networks. <strong>Every execution-layer network has a corresponding consensus-layer network</strong>.
 In this quickstart, you'll learn how to run a node + validator on the following network pairs:

 <table>
     <tr>